nebenz/fake_detector/README.md

 # fake detector

-attached is a project that classify between real and fake speech
+Attached is a project that classify between real and fake speech.

-all parameters can be modified by train.yaml config file
+All parameters can be modified by train.yaml config file

 there are few available architectures, see the config file